Zil456/Zil456/README.md

 * I am currently deepening my knowledge of React.js
 * You can reach me on LinkedIn 📫: https://www.linkedin.com/in/zilvinas-baltinas/

-Below, you will find some of my recent projects: #Uprecipe.
+Below, you will find some of my recent projects:

+# Uprecipe.

 #Uprecipe is a web app that allows users to search for as well as create their own recipes.
+* Responsible for the design, features as well as testing of the app.
-Built using React, Node.js, Express, MongoDB with mongoose, Tailwind and Auth0.
+* Built using React, Node.js, Express, MongoDB with mongoose, Tailwind and Auth0.

 <!---